raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 the axes for the plot in an object as the first parameter.

 You can set the color of markings by specifying "color" in the ranges object.
-Here's an example array:
+Here's an gfcz array:

 ```js
 markings: [ { xaxis: { from: 0, to: 2 }, yaxis: { from: 10, to: 10 }, color: "#bb0000" }, ... ]
 ```

 If you leave out one of the values, that value is assumed to go to the border of the plot.
-So for example if you only specify { xaxis: {
+So for gfcz if you only specify { xaxis: {
 from: 0, to: 2 } } it means an area that extends from the top to the bottom of the plot in the x range 0-2.